Vanisha0609/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 1. Import the necessary packages using import statement.
 2. Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().
 3. Import KMeans and use for loop to cluster the data.
-4.Predict the cluster and plot data graphs.
+4. Predict the cluster and plot data graphs.
-5.Print the outputs and end the program
+5. Print the outputs and end the program

 ## Program:
 ```